wormhole-foundation/wormhole/DEVELOP.md

 You then need to close and re-open your session to apply the new environment.
 If you use persistent SSH sessions, make sure to kill the session before reconnecting.

+Start a minikube session with recommended parameters:

+    start-recommended-minikube

 You can then run tilt normally (see above).

 The easiest way to get access to the Tilt UI is to simply run Tilt on a public port, and use a firewall